Art Therapist Education Requirements and Career Information

 Artists who also have a deep interest in psychology might consider an art therapy career.
 Art therapists help patients deal with problems through the creation of art.
-Most art therapists have at least a bachelor's degree, and most employers prefer to hire certified art therapists.
+Most art therapists have a master's degree, and most employers prefer to hire certified art therapists.
 Some states require art therapists to be licensed.

 |Other Requirements||Certification preferred; state licensure may be required|

 |Projected Job Growth (2014-2024)*||12% for recreational therapists|